 Other radio shows he’s hosted/been a guest include: Kuroshitsuji I and II (2010 – 2011), Yozakura Quartet STB Cherry Blossoms Town Broadcasting, Shingeki no Kyojin, Yuki and Tsubasa no Hiyoko (2008), Yuki Kaji’s solo in Hawaii, Over Drive (2007), VOICE CREW (2009), Kaji Yuki’s Face (2009 – 2010), GUILTY CROWN RADIO COUNCIL (2011 – 2012), Magi Radio caravan (2012), Servamp Tsushin (2016 – 2017), and many others.

-G.Addict were formed with the single purpose of releasing music for the Goulart Knights project.
+G.Addict was formed with the single purpose of releasing music for the Goulart Knights project.

-The group made their debut with the pop-rock mini-album “signal” in 2009.
+The group made its debut with the pop-rock mini-album “signal” in 2009.